 Hi!
 My name is Sweet Serendipity!
-Foster mom calls me that because one day I found myself in a shelter, sad, alone and pregnant.
-She saw me and just a few moments later OPH saw me too and asked her to take me in...SWEET SERENDIPITY!
+Foster mom calls me that because, one day, I found myself in a shelter, sad, alone, and pregnant.
+She saw me and just a few moments later, OPH saw me too and asked her to take me in...SWEET SERENDIPITY!
 I raised my babies, but found out I had heartworms.
-So OPH will treat me for that before I can move into my forever home.
+So OPH is treating me for that before I can move into my forever home.
 I think I will be ready just in time for Christmas!
-I don't like to tell people my age and weight, but if you must know I am 3 years old and 40lbs.
+I don't like to tell people my age and weight, but if you must know, I am 3 years old and 40 lbs.
 I am not your average boxer size, I am more like the size of a larger boston terrier...maybe that's where my ears came from!

 If you think I might be a good fit for you, please don't delay and apply to adopt me.
 I will be waiting!

 This dog tested positive for heartworm disease and has since been treated.
 Heartworm disease is transmitted to a dog through a bite from an infected mosquito producing a positive test in six months.
 Potential adopters will receive detailed information on the disease and their role in completing the recovery process from OPH’s heartworm coordinator.
 With monthly preventatives, the disease is completely preventable.
 Read more about heartworm disease here.